vishwajeet1298/CarelonReactApp/README.md

 # using npm
 npm run android
 # Press a - to open in Android
-# Press i - to open in iOS

 # OR using Yarn
 yarn android
 # Press a - to open in Android
-# Press i - to open in iOS
 ```

 ### For iOS